AhsanAyaz/adk-workshop-ml-pakistan-aug-25/README.md

 adk web

 # Navigate to localhost:8000 in your browser
-# Select 'workshop/simple_agent' from the dropdown
+# Select 'simple_agent' from the dropdown
 # Try: "Create a tagline for a sustainable coffee brand"
 ```